• Facebook

 Assessment

 Students complete a formal, usually exam question based, assessment after each topic.
-They are given a numerical mark and a subject specific grade or level and constructive written feedback using the A Level assignment mark sheet.
+They are given a numerical mark and percentage, plus constructive written feedback using the A Level assignment mark sheet.

 Extra-curricular enrichment